-A timetable has been provisionally set to complete the audit by the end of November 2024.
+A timetable has been agreed with management to complete the audit by 30 September 2024.
 In Section 07 we include a provisional timeline for the audit.
 All parties need to work together to ensure this timeline is adhered to.

-Kev Audit Partner and senior audit team
+Key Audit Partner and senior audit team